Career Development Awards

-We are now accepting applications for the 2020 awards, which have been revised in form due to the ongoing pandemic.
+We are now accepting applications for the 2021 awards.
 Read the guidelines and apply here.

 - 2019: Freelance science writer Meredith Fore will be attending the Science Writers conference and freelance environmental journalist Jen Monnier will be attending the Society of Environmental Journalists conference.

 - 2018: Freelance environmental journalist Janice Cantieri attended the Solutions Journalism Summit and freelance science writer Rebecca Heisman attended the Science Writers 2019 Meeting.